Buffer Tanks For Heat Pumps: Optimizing efficiency and performance of heat pump systems

 Keep in mind that the design of each heating system differs depending on the size, age, and intended usage of your property.

-For example, an underfloor heating system with a thermostat in each room for independent heating control, even with an inverter heat pump, requires the installation of a buffer tank due to the smaller water volume of the heating system in a single room or smaller heating zones, which cannot support the heat pump’s increased output.
+For example, heating system s with a thermostat in each room for independent heating control, even with an inverter heat pump, requires the installation of a buffer tank due to the smaller water volume of the heating system in a single room or smaller heating zones, which cannot support the heat pump’s increased output.

 Also, it is not easy to size a heat pump system so that it operates in a broad range of ambient temperatures, even with inverter heat pumps.
 For the more moderate outside air temperatures that we see in the UK, a heat pump capacity is probably too big if you want it to run at its quietest for most of the time.
 These more moderate temperatures necessitate a buffer tank.